 The Japanese Cabinet has approved the bill and sent it to the Diet, the lower house of parliament, for debate.
-The legislation arises out of a report, Patent Law and Trademark Law in a Networked Era, which the Intellectual Property Policy Committee sent to the government in December last year.
+It is not expected to become law before June or July this year.
+The legislation arises out of a report, Patent Law and Trade Mark Law in a Networked Era, which the Intellectual Property Policy Committee sent to the government in December last year.

-Other reports the committee compiled at the same time are expected to lead to changes in the Trademark Law and Patent Attorney Law.
+Other reports the committee compiled at the same time are expected to lead to changes in the Trade Mark and Patent Attorney Laws.